DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Detailed Analysis

 \subsection{A/B Test Replication}

 To validate predictive utility beyond aggregate correlation, we replicate a recent A/B test comparing control chatbot models against treatment versions.
 The treatment models were fine-tuned using DPO on synthetic issue data generated by our simulator, with the goal of reducing issue rates.
-We selected this experiment because it directly targets issue rates—a significant metric we aim to predict with the simulator—and produced statistically significant results that provide a clear benchmark for replication.
+We selected this experiment because it directly targets issue rates and produced statistically significant results that provide a clear benchmark for replication.

 The intervention ultimately failed to achieve its intended goal, with the fine-tuned models actually increasing issue rates rather than reducing them.
 This negative result makes it an ideal test case: a valid simulator should correctly identify that the fine-tuning applied here is ineffective.
 Table~\ref{tab:production} shows that all three models exhibited consistent directional trends between simulation and real data.
-Critically, no model that failed in simulation improved in real sessions, demonstrating that the simulator successfully identifies ineffective interventions before deployment.